 The Historical Association of the Lawton Rangers is a volunteer 501 (c3) non profit community organization that preserves and promotes the furtherance of agricultural education and western heritage.
 The Historical Association of the Lawton Rangers was originally founded in 1938 and strives to contribute to the quality of life in Comanche county and the surrounding area.
 Funding for the Association is provided primarily through the annual PRCA Rodeo produced continually since 1938.
 Our unwavering commitment to producing the finest PRCA rodeo is crucial to our continuing efforts to promote Agricultural education and our western heritage.

-The Lawton Rangers PRCA Rodeo is one of the top 50 rodeos in the U.S. Over 400 of the most skilled cowboys and cowgirls in the country will compete in tie-down roping, team roping, steer wrestling, bareback bronc riding, saddle bronc riding, bull riding and barrel racing.
-Grab your cowboy hat and head out to the Lawton Rangers PRCA Rodeo each night to watch edge-of-your-seat rodeo action, as well as live entertainment.
+The Lawton Rangers PRCA Rodeo presented by the Hilliary Family is one of the top 50 rodeos in the U.S. Over 400 of the most skilled cowboys and cowgirls in the country will compete in tie-down roping, team roping, steer wrestling, bareback bronc riding, saddle bronc riding, bull riding and barrel racing.
+Grab your cowboy hat and head out to the Lawton Rangers PRCA Rodeo presented by the Hilliary Family each night to watch edge-of-your-seat rodeo action, as well as live entertainment.
 Admire the well-groomed horses, the high-spirited bulls and the participants who will showcase their abilities.